THE EXPOSITION INTERNATIONALE DES ARTS ET TECHNIQUES DANS LA VIE MODERNE, 1937

 The pavilion's interior carried out similar motifs: strict stylistic geometry, relieved by colorful, semi-abstract murals depicting the structure and power of rail transport.
 A cutaway model of the Hudson locomotive showed, by the use of flashing electric lights, how power is generated and transmitted within the engine.
 The graceful lines of light seemed a perfect realization of the belief that industry, too, had its own intrinsic beauty.
 The purpose of the exhibit was educational; but visitors must have been struck with the fluid beauty of the patterns of light as they flowed back and forth across the exposed sections of the locomotive engine.

 "The ‘spike’ of our pavilion, without a doubt, is the animated model showing the passage by ferryboat from Paris to London,"18 the exhibit commissioners announced proudly.
 This enormous and intricately detailed model showed the departure from the Gare du Nord in Paris (with much of the city, including Montmartre, rendered with almost photographic accuracy), the debarking from Dunkirk, the arrival at Dover, and the destination at Victoria Station in London.
 The model was more than a miniaturist's dream, however.
 It represented the fulfillment of a vision begun in 1855, when Queen Victoria visited the first French exposition universelle.
 The model showed Paris and London as sister cities, bound together by efficient and convenient means of transportation.
 The ancient, bitter rivalry between the two nations, healed in 1855, damaged in 1889 (when England refused to participate in an exposition that celebrated revolution) and again in 1898 (the year of the Fashoda crisis, when English troops humiliated the French on the banks of the Nile), was now declared extinct.
 The technology of transportation sealed the growing friendship between England and France.
-Now traveling from Paris to London was an easy adventure, efficient and inexpensive, to be enjoyed and profited from by all.
+Now traveling from Paris to London would be an easy adventure, efficient and inexpensive, to be enjoyed and profited from by all.

 Close by the Railway Pavilion was one of the most dynamic displays of the entire exposition: the Palais de l'Air.
 Some thirty-thousand visitors per day crowded into the immense series of galleries housed in a pavilion designed by Audoul, Hartwig, and Gérodias.
 The centerpiece of the Air Pavilion was a vast gallery reminiscent of an airplane hanger.
 Like massive abstract sculptures, radial airplane engines rested on pedestals at wide intervals throughout the main gallery.
 From the ceiling, gigantic aluminum rings, reminiscent of the rings of Saturn or the paths of electrons, encircled a Pontex 63 fighter plane in the display designed by "artist-decorators" Robert and Sonia Delauny.